 You can customise both the outside and the inside of your home.
 Mind you, the outside customisation isn't that exciting compared to the inside, but you can indeed move your home around the your plot of land, among other things (like extensions, which we'll talk about later).

 To switch from outside view to inside view (or vice versa), simply click the large house icon with the arrow pointing in or out of the door.

 You may remember from Classic Neohomes that items are added to your home directly from the inventory.
-For Neohomes 2.0, you have to collect all your items in your Storage Shed, then drag them into your home from within the Neohome editor.
+For Neohomes 2.0, you place items from your inventory into your Storage Shed, then from there you can drag them into your home from within the Neohome editor.
 Remember how you customize your Neopets?
 It works like that--the Storage Shed is the Neohome analog of the Closet.